digital-asset/daml/docs/source/json-api/production-setup.rst

 ``daml.http_json_api.command_submission_timing``
 ------------------------------------------------

 A timer.
-Measures latency for processing of a command submission request.
+Measures latency (in milliseconds) for processing of a command submission request.

 ``daml.http_json_api.query_all_timing``
 ---------------------------------------

 A timer.
-Measures latency for processing of a query GET request.
+Measures latency (in milliseconds) for processing of a query GET request.

 ``daml.http_json_api.query_matching_timing``
 --------------------------------------------

 A timer.
-Measures latency for processing of a query POST request.
+Measures latency (in milliseconds) for processing of a query POST request.

 ``daml.http_json_api.fetch_timing``
 -----------------------------------

 A timer.
-Measures latency for processing of a fetch request.
+Measures latency (in milliseconds) for processing of a fetch request.

 ``daml.http_json_api.get_party_timing``
 ---------------------------------------

 A timer.
-Measures latency for processing of a get party/parties request.
+Measures latency (in milliseconds) for processing of a get party/parties request.

 ``daml.http_json_api.allocate_party_timing``
 --------------------------------------------

 A timer.
-Measures latency for processing of a party management request.
+Measures latency (in milliseconds) for processing of a party management request.

 ``daml.http_json_api.download_package_timing``
 ----------------------------------------------

 A timer.
-Measures latency for processing of a package download request.
+Measures latency (in milliseconds) for processing of a package download request.

 ``daml.http_json_api.upload_package_timing``
 --------------------------------------------

 A timer.
-Measures latency for processing of a package upload request.
+Measures latency (in milliseconds) for processing of a package upload request.

 ``daml.http_json_api.incoming_json_parsing_and_validation_timing``
 ------------------------------------------------------------------

 A timer.
-Measures latency for parsing and decoding of an incoming json payload
+Measures latency (in milliseconds) for parsing and decoding of an incoming json payload

 ``daml.http_json_api.response_creation_timing``
 -------------------------------------------------------

 A timer.
-Measures latency for construction of the response json payload.
+Measures latency (in milliseconds) for construction of the response json payload.

 ``daml.http_json_api.db_find_by_contract_key_timing``
 -----------------------------------------------------

 A timer.
-Measures latency of the find by contract key database operation.
+Measures latency (in milliseconds) of the find by contract key database operation.

 ``daml.http_json_api.db_find_by_contract_id_timing``
 ----------------------------------------------------

 A timer.
-Measures latency of the find by contract id database operation.
+Measures latency (in milliseconds) of the find by contract id database operation.

 ``daml.http_json_api.command_submission_ledger_timing``
 -------------------------------------------------------

 A timer.
-Measures latency for processing command submission requests on the ledger.
+Measures latency (in milliseconds) for processing the command submission requests on the ledger.

 ``daml.http_json_api.http_request_throughput``
 ----------------------------------------------